Discrete-Event Controller Synthesis for Autonomous Systems with Deep-Learning Perception Components

 for all $c'\in C$, where $x_{zkcc'}\in\{0,1\}$ for \emph{deterministic controllers} or $x_{zkcc'}\in [0,1]$ for \emph{probabilistic controllers}, and $\sum_{c'\in C} x_{zkcc'} = 1$.

 Figure~\ref{subfig:generic-ideal-pDTMC} shows the general format of a \acronym\ perfect-perception pDTMC model, defined in the high-level modelling language of the PRISM model checker.\cite{kwiatkowska_prism_2011}.
-In this language, the model of a system is specified by the parallel composition of a set of \emph{modules}.
+In this language, a system is modelled by the parallel composition of a set of \emph{modules}.
 The state of a \emph{module} is given by a set of finite-range local variables, and its state transitions are specified by probabilistic guarded commands that change these variables: